matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 # Glossary

+The following rough definitions are simplified and adapted to context.

 - **Abstraction** — a Pure Data patch that has been saved and loaded as an object.
 - **Amplitude** — the strength of a signal (often equivalent to volume)
 - **Arduino** — a circuit board computer that can be programmed to receive sensor data, control actuators, and  can be embedded in devices.